Summer Study at Colorado State University

 ART: CREATE SOMETHING GREAT -- There was a time when Picasso had never picked up a paintbrush.
 Maybe you’re destined to display your artwork alongside his!
 Instructors lead you in drawing and painting, while focusing on the importance of composition, perspective and color.
 Self-expression leads to greatness!
 Explore basic mediums such as pencil, charcoal and watercolor, while cultivating your own unique style.
 Materials will be purchased by students at a nominal cost.

 DIGITAL PHOTOGRAPHY: SAY CHEESE! -- If capturing the perfect moment were easy, we would all be photographing models for magazines.
 Whether your style is Vogue or National Geographic, the new, advanced technology of the digital camera can be used to capture the essence of any moment!
 Explore camera use and functions, cropping, lighting, and flash.
 Learn how to download photos to your computer, back up your images, create slideshows and photo collages, adjust coloration, e-mail and print photos, and have fun while doing it!
 With Colorado as a magnificent backdrop and faces in your program from around the world, your photo memories will last a lifetime!
 Students must bring a digital camera with necessary connection cables.
+Minor supplemental costs for printing.

 GUITAR WORKSHOP: LIKE A ROLLING STONE -- Ever wanted to learn how to play the acoustic guitar?
 Now is your chance!
 Learn the basic development of sheet reading and guitar strumming while having fun.
 Students are welcome to bring their own guitar.
 Rentals are available for $75 for 3 weeks and $95 for 4 weeks during our summer programs for high school students in Colorado.